zeytechinc/file-upload-adonisjs/README.md

 * createdAt, updatedAt - standard timestamps
 * fileSizeBytes - the file size in bytes
 * filename - the filename on the server / storage mechanism
+* fileUploadEndpointId - id of the file upload endpoint this upload was sent to

 In addition, each endpoint can emit its own event if it wishes.
 Simply set the `completionEventName` property.
 Events emmitted in this manner will have the same data as above.
 Note that you may also want to [register these events](https://docs.adonisjs.com/guides/events#making-events-type-safe) in your contracts/events.ts file if you want type safety around them.